akvh3/projectAmbazonia/README.md

 ### Known Bugs

 - Refreshing the page on a donate page will populate the page into default dummy information.
+- Sometimes navigating back and forth between a specific donate page will populate the page with default dummy information.
 - Upon completing the donation, the total donation amount for an orphan sometimes forgets to update.

 ## Development / Installation Guide